 This region features an extremely rich, underwater biodiversity born of a land of contrasts from warm waters and tropical species, to cooler currents with temperate ocean life.
 The Komodo region offers an incredibly varied range of some of the best diving in Indonesia, it’s no surprise the Komodo National Park was named one of the New 7 Wonders of Nature status in 2011.

 In this charming dive destination, located within the Coral Triangle, the area boasts the world’s highest marine biodiversity.
 Under the jurisdiction of the park rangers, over 1,000 species of fish and hundreds of different corals are protected.
 Dive sites stretch from the warm waters of the Flores Sea (Pacific Ocean) in the north to the chillier waters down south in the Indian Ocean.
-Boasting some of the best scuba diving in Indonesia, the underwater terrain presents many distinct attractions, with sheer cliff walls, pinnacles, sandy flat bottoms, underwater plateaus, slopes, caves, swim-throughs, and channels, each with differing colors, sizes and types of both hard and soft corals.
+Boasting some of the best scuba diving in Indonesia, the underwater terrain presents many distinct attractions, with sheer cliff walls, pinnacles, sandy flat bottoms, underwater plateaus, slopes, caves, swim-throughs, and channels, each with different colors, sizes and types of both hard and soft corals.
 Expect encounters with pelagics; and as your liveaboard guides, we promise no dull, underwater moments!
 Get your macro lens ready for unusual creatures and critters that are unique to this area.

-Komodo National Park boasts countless deserted beaches, hiking trails, wildlife and lagoons, and is home to a large species of lizard known as the Komodo dragon.
+Komodo National Park boasts countless deserted beaches, hiking trails, wildlife, and lagoons, and is home to a large species of lizard known as the Komodo dragon.

 Although scuba diving in Komodo is available year-round, the peak season is considered to be April through November.
 Since currents in parts of Komodo can be strong, we dive according to the tides.
 With so many remarkable sites to choose from, Gaia Love diving guides adapt the schedule for the greatest diving.